It’s a process.

 27 expressionist drawings came in July 2015 from Blind Spots, the Jackson Pollock exhibition at Tate Liverpool.
 Seeing his ‘black and white’ works and some work in the next room by Willem de Kooning released something.
 I must not be afraid to express what I am compelled to say, what comes up when I am not thinking, what the paint drives me to make.
 I made these one a night before sleep (at times exhausted from the day), they are just simple crayon sketches but they have led me on.
 Part of the process.
 Here’s a sample of the work:

-Early in 2015 I wrote three blog posts to accompany these SALchemy paintings in a time of building up to seeking a deeper sense of authenticity (living and expressing my truth) in my own life, they are here:
+Early in 2015 I wrote three blog posts to accompany these SALchemy paintings in a time of building up to seeking a deeper sense of authenticity (living and expressing my truth) in my own life.
+This was when the word SALchemy first came to me.
+SAL + alchemy = catalyst for transformation.
+It just felt right.
+The paintings and their stories are here:

 The paintings were a first attempt at letting the work come from a deeper place within me rather than from something I was actually looking at.